New pension rules

 If the projected return is lower, your initial pension benefits will also be lower, but you will be more likely to see the returns go up and your benefits increase.
 Additionally, if the investments start yielding less, moreover, your pension benefits will then not need to be reduced as often or by as much.

 The future pension plan will be more personalised, with your own contributions and your own returns that affect your pension capital.
 The future interest and returns are two uncertain factors under the future pension plan.
 The system will make allowance for those uncertainties, for example by gradually phasing out the investment risks as your retirement date comes nearer.
 This offers our members protection against those risks.
-Moreover, a solidarity reserve must be formed in a solidarity capital plan.
-The employers and unions can request that such a reserve be formed from the assets of the pension fund.
-The pension fund will then decide whether it is advisable to finance the reserve using the pension fund’s existing assets when the new pension rules are adopted.
-However, any amount from the pension fund’s assets that is put into the reserve cannot be used for the personal pension savings of members.
+In addition, pension beneficiaries of Philips Pensioenfonds are protected against shortfalls in investment returns by the solidarity reserve.
+At the time of switching to the new pension plan, that reserve will be filled using the Pension Fund’s buffer.
+Later, it will be topped up by withholding small amounts from the positive investment yields of the pension beneficiaries and other members aged 55 and up.
+The solidarity reserve will be used to top up your pension if it would otherwise need to be lowered.
+However, this is possible only if the solidarity reserve contains enough assets.

 Retiring or being retired